Pratyaksha369/HR-Data-Analysis/README.md

 ## Dataset Description
 The dataset contains employee-related information such as:

-Birthdate
+1.Birthdate
-Hire Date
+2.Hire Date
-Termination Date (term_date)
+3.Termination Date (term_date)
-Gender
-Race
-Department
+4.Gender
+5.Race
+6.Department

 The dataset will be imported into a MySQL database for cleaning and analysis.

 ## Project Steps

-1. Database and Table Creation
+### 1. Database and Table Creation
 Database: Create a MySQL database called projects_hr.

 Table: Create a table named hr based on the dataset's column headers.

 Data Import: Import the HR Analytics dataset into the hr table.

-2. Data Cleaning and Transformation
+### 2. Data Cleaning and Transformation

-Standardize Date Formats:
+1.Standardize Date Formats
-Standardize the birthdate, hire_date, and term_date columns to use dashes (YYYY-MM-DD).
-Remove time from the term_date column.
-Convert Data Types:
+2.Convert Data Types
-Change the data type of birthdate and hire_date columns from CHAR to DATE.
-Handle NULL Values:
+3.Handle NULL Values

-Update empty cells in the term_date column to show NULL for employees who are still active.
-3. Adding Age Column
+### 3. Adding Age Column
 Add a new column to calculate the current age of employees based on their birthdate.

-4. Data Analysis and Insights
+### 4. Data Analysis and Insights
 Perform queries and analysis to derive insights, including:

-Youngest and Oldest Employees: Find the youngest and oldest employees and analyze age distribution.
+1.Youngest and Oldest Employees: Find the youngest and oldest employees and analyze age distribution.

-Gender and Race Breakdown:
+2.Gender and Race Breakdown:
 Breakdown of employees by gender.
 Gender distribution by departments.
 Employee distribution by race.